UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Car Constructor: type DepartmentOfTransport.Car RoadVehicle Constructor
 Motorbike Constructor: type DepartmentOfTransport.Motorbike Regular Dave: Primary mode of transport is Road Vehicle.
-Wheels: 4, Capacity: 5 people: Is of type Car with towbar attached Risky Dave: Primary mode of transport is Road Vehicle.
+Wheels: 4, Capacity: 5 people: Is of type Car with tow-bar attached Risky Dave: Primary mode of transport is Road Vehicle.
 Wheels: 2, Capacity: 2 people: Is of type Motorbike.
 Green Dave, has no primary vehicle
 ```

 Note the console output for the first two, where we observe the _the correct description of the vehicle is displayed_ (for `Car` and `Motorbike` respectively).
-Lookimg back at the source for `Driver`, let's remind ourselves of the following key points:
+Looking back at the source for `Driver`, let's remind ourselves of the following key points:

 - `PrimaryModeOfTransport` is of type `RoadVehicle`
 - `PrimaryModeOfTransport.Description` is virtual, so knows to check for a child type at run-time (`Car` and `Motorbike` respectively)